 BBC report explores how insulin could drive down obesity rates

-The worldwide obesity epidemic could be tackled by better understanding of how insulin works, according to a world leading expert on intermittent fasting and low carb diets.
+The worldwide obesity epidemic could be tackled by a better understanding of how insulin works, according to a world leading expert on intermittent fasting and low carb diets.

 Dr Jason Fung, a Canadian nephrologist, was interviewed as part of a nutritional report on BBC Radio 4 which investigated why obesity rates have risen in the UK across the last several decades.